RISHABH12005/RFID/README.md

 | RST       | GPIO 25          |
 | 3.3V      | 3.3V             |

+## Features
+- *Chip* : It is based on the MFRC522 integrated circuit from NXP Semiconductors.
+- *Frequency* : Operates at 13.56 MHz.
+- *Communication* : It can communicate with a microcontroller using the SPI protocol & also supports I2C & UART.
+- *Reading* : The RC522 module emits a radio signal via its antenna.
 - *Do not connect to 5V* The RC522 is a 3.3V device.
-- *Frequency* : Operates at 13.56 MHz.

 ---